Mr. Boston: Famous "Bartender's Guide"

 The "Mr. Boston" name is known not only for its brands of distilled spirits, but also for its unique reference book, Mr. Boston Official Bartender's Guide, used by both professional and home bartenders as the "Bible of Booze".
 The Guide was first published 1935, according to the first date published in the Guide's publisher information page, the early days after the Repeal of Prohibition, when the distillery started up business again.
 As late as 2012 new editions were printed.
 In July 2016, Mr. Boston launched its new website, mrbostondrinks.com, where thirteen of the Official Bartender's Guides are available in digital form.
 It contains over 10,500 cocktail recipes.

 1995 acquisition

 The Barton Brands liquor unit of New York's Canandaigua Wine Co. (now Constellation Brands) acquired the brand name in 1995 and resumed production.
 Barton uses the brand for a line of liqueurs and cordials.
 In 2009 Constellation Spirits, including the Mr. Boston brand, was sold to the Sazerac Company of New Orleans, which has subsequently released light and dark rums imported from the U.S. Virgin Islands under the Mr. Boston name.

 2009 acquisition

 The Sazerac Company bought the Mr. Boston brand in 2009 and began putting many of the editions of the Bartender's Guide as the company could find on a website, which was at last count 58 out of the 75 guides published.

-Mark Brown, president and chief executive officer, the Sazerac Company, said "The Mr. Boston books have covered the evolution of the cocktail in America since Prohibition, but sadly, they were let go over the years.
-The ties between our company and that brand are inextricably linked, with not only the Sazerac Cocktail, but our heritage in New Orleans, a city long synonymous with the cocktail culture.
-It was a natural fit to bring it all together where we are ensuring the future of the brand for at least another 80 years as the 'go to' site for professional and amateur mixologists."

 In addition to the Bartender's Guides, the Mr. Boston Company currently produces 47 liqueurs, liquors, and ready-mixed cocktails.